browserengineering/book/book/styles.md

 Cascading
 =========

-A web page can now have any number of stylesheets applied to it.
+A web page can now have any number of style sheets applied to it.
 And since two rules can apply to the same element, rule order matters: it determines which rules take priority, and when one rule overrides another.